UstadMobile/retriever/README.md

 response:
 [data]

-POST /endpoint/concatenated
+POST /endpoint/zipped
 payload:
 ["https://myserver.com/somebigfile", "https://myserver.com/otherfile"]

 response:
-zip containing each requested url (in the same order as requested)
+zip containing each requested url (in the same order as requested), where each entry has the url as the name

 ```